MMEarth-Bench: Global Model Adaptation via Multimodal Test-Time Training: Experiments

-For tasks other than species, the randomly initialized model performs similarly to or better than at least one of the models pretrained only on RGB.
-Overall, the two multimodal models perform best, with MPMAE, an S2-only model, showing competitive or superior performance to the multimodal models on the biomass and soil OC tasks especially.
-The species task displays the largest spread in model performance and also clearest and most consistent model rankings across training data subsets.
-The RGB-only models underperform relative to the multispectral models overall.
-Biomass and soil OC appear to be most sensitive to limited training data, with none of the models achieving a positive R$^2$ with only 5\% of the training data on the soil OC task, which existing work in soil modeling has found to be a challenging task~\cite{soc_england}.
-Comparing DINOv3 Web and DINOv3 Sat, we see that the domain-specific pretraining of DINOv3 Sat had little benefit on our tasks.
-Together, our results show that multimodal pretraining with multimodal evaluation leads to better performance on our environmental tasks, but there is still substantial room for improvement when task training data is limited.
+\textbf{Finetuning with limited reference data.} We finetune all 8 pretrained models and the randomly initialized ConvNeXtV2A models on three subsets of the training data: 5\%, 50\%, and 100\%.
+We evaluate the models on the random, in-distribution test split to determine how effectively they transfer to the five tasks in \textsc{MMEarth-Bench}, with results shown in \cref{fig:rq1}.
+Overall, the models that take multimodal input data outperform the unimodal models and especially the RGB-only models.
+MPMAE, an S2-only model, shows competitive or superior performance to the multimodal models on the biomass and soil OC tasks especially.
+Surprisingly, the randomly initialized ConvNeXtV2A-MM model generally performs on par with the pretrained multimodal models, ranking 1st when averaging rankings across tasks for 100\% training data (see Appendix).
+As expected, its performance relative to the pretrained multimodal models worsens with less training data, but it still ranks 4th overall with 5\% training data, only beaten by the other multimodal models.
+The RGB-only ConvNeXtV2A model ranks poorly overall, but it performs similarly to or better than at least one of the RGB-pretrained models on 4 out of 5 tasks.
+Biomass and soil OC appear to be most sensitive to limited training data, with none of the models achieving a positive R$^2$ with only 5\% of the training data on the soil OC task, which existing work in soil modeling has found to be challenging~\cite{soc_england}.
+Comparing DINOv3 Web and Sat shows that the domain-specific pretraining of DINOv3 Sat had little benefit on our tasks.
+Copernicus-FM originally used multimodal inputs during linear probing and unimodal inputs during finetuning in a cross-modal evaluation~\cite{copernicusfm}.

-Originally, Copernicus-FM~\cite{copernicusfm} used multimodal inputs in a linear probing setting, where it does not matter whether one learns separate modality-specific encoders or shares parameters across modalities (as we do).
-This is, however, relevant for finetuning, where a cross-modal evaluation with unimodal tasks was originally performed.
 We provide a \emph{multimodal} finetuning evaluation of Copernicus-FM.